 Cooking the Garlic Pork in the Oven

 Alternatively you can cook your garlic pork in the oven.
 Drain the liquid from the pickled pork, then spread out in a single layer on a sheet pan.
 I sprayed the sheet pan with a bit of cooking spray first to prevent sticking.
-Then set your broiler to 500 °F and broil form 20 minutes or until the liquid cooks off and the pork is golden brown.
+Then set your broiler to 500 °F and broil for 20 minutes or until the liquid cooks off and the pork is golden brown.

-Using other meats with this recipe
+Using Other Meats with this Recipe

-The Printable Guyanese Garlic Pork Recipe:
+Aunty Rita's Guyanese Garlic Pork

-- 3 lbs of pork shoulder or loin with visible fat, cut into 1½ to 2 inch cubes
+- 3 lbs of pork shoulder or loin with visible fat cut into 1 ½ to 2 inch cubes

-- ½ lb of garlic, peeled
+- ½ lb of garlic peeled

 - ¼ cup of wiri wiri pepper or 2 habanero peppers